achow6/snapchat-ad-impressions-2018/README.md

 Gender of the targetted audience, number of days an advertisement is shown, and amount spent on an advertisement are the independent variables explored to help predit impressions for an advertisement.

 # Business Question
-Can you predict the number of impressions for an advertisement for any of the years of given data?
+Can you predict the number of impressions for a United States advertisement for any of the years of given data?

 # Data Question
 Simple Linear Regression: Can amount money spent on an ad predict the number of impressions for it?